Home > International > World Breastfeeding Week

 Have a look at our Newspost : WBW 2023 in Geneva and activities at HUG University Hospital Geneva

-#WBW2022 will focus on strengthening the capacity of actors that have to protect, promote and support breastfeeding across different levels of society.
-These actors make up the warm chain of support for breastfeeding.
-Target audiences including governments, health systems, workplaces and communities will be informed, educated and empowered to strengthen their capacity to provide and sustain breastfeeding-friendly environments for families in the post pandemic world.
+The #WBW2022 campaign will focus on strengthening the capacity of actors who need to protect, promote, and support breastfeeding at different levels of society.
+These actors constitute the principal chain of support for breastfeeding.
+Target audiences, including governments, health systems, workplaces, and communities, will be informed, educated, and empowered to strengthen their capacity to provide and maintain breastfeeding-friendly environments for families in the post-Covid world.

 https://worldbreastfeedingweek.org/2021/ #WBW2021 will focus on how breastfeeding contributes to the survival, health and wellbeing of all, and the imperative to protect breastfeeding worldwide.
 The theme is aligned with thematic area 2 of the WBW-SDG 2030 campaign which highlights the links between breastfeeding and survival, health and wellbeing of women, children and nations.

-See our Greenfeeding page.
-Bibliography and documents for the SMAM Conference at CHUV, Wednesday 16 Sept 2020 below.
-Breastfeeding contributes to the prevention of global warming, protects biodiversity and conserves natural resources.
-Green Feeding includes community support for exclusive breastfeeding for 6 months and the addition of appropriate complementary foods for older babies.
+Breastfeeding helps prevent climate change, protects biodiversity, and preserves natural resources.
+Greenfeeding includes community support for exclusive breastfeeding for 6 months and the addition of appropriate complementary foods for older babies.

 1. Formula for Disaster Weighing the impact of formula feeding vs. breastfeeding on environment (Linnecar, Dadhich et al, IBFAN-Asia/BPNI 2014)